Nakerdev/event-driven-architecture/README.md

 be better into the controller file?
 The controller should convert from controller request to command request.
 - Should the command request be coupled to controller request model?
 Is it break the dependency arrow?
 - Should interface starts with "I"? -> IUserRepository
+- Should events have the "Event" suffix? -> UserCreatedEvent